carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 **Installing the `twilio` library:**

-FIrst, you're going to have to `pip install --user twilio` in Terminal.
+FIrst, you're going to have to `pip3 install --user twilio` in Terminal.

 Make sure you do that.